-"Diverse at Yale means you will definitely go out different than you come in - and in good ways.
-You will have had your mind changed several times over and engaged with new ideas and novel ways of thinking that will be with you in some form forever.
-That is the best education anyone can ask."

-Elizabeth Bradley Brady-Johnson Professor of Grand Strategy, Professor of Public Health, and Master of Branford College

-The numbers below will answer some of your broad questions about what Yalies do when they graduate.
+"We strive to bring together the widest possible array of talents, aspirations, backgrounds, outlooks, and capacities among the world's best-prepared students.
+We do this while honoring the unique context that forges each individual's identity."
+Jeremiah Quinlan Dean of Undergraduate Admissions & Financial Aid The numbers below will answer some of your broad questions about what Yalies do when they graduate.
 How many are accepted to professional degree programs like medical school or law school?
 What kinds of jobs are available to them?
 How many eventually go on to pursue graduate degrees?
 But these numbers don't begin to capture the true diversity of what Yale alumni do after leaving New Haven.
 So on the facing page we provide a brief look at the careers of just a few Yale College alumni who have made significant and varied contributions to society.

-Yale Postgraduation Statistics

-88% medical school admit rate for Yale students and alumni (vs. 43% national medical school admit rate)

-90% law school admit rate for Yale students and alumni (vs. 68% national law school admit rate)

-Top five medical schools that Yalies attend: Yale, Columbia, Harvard, University of Pennsylvania, Mount Sinai

-Top five law schools that Yalies attend: Harvard, Columbia, Yale, Stanford, NYU

-Top five graduate schools that Yalies attend: Yale, Harvard, Columbia, Oxford, Stanford

-More than 100 employers conduct over 2,600 interviews per year at Yale's Office of Career Strategy

-Frequent employers for Yale students after graduation: Bain & Company, National Institutes of Health, Google, Goldman Sachs, McKinsey & Company, Microsoft, Teach For America, Green Corps, FBI and CIA, PepsiCo, Council on Foreign Relations

-74% of the Class of 2014 entered the workforce, 17% went to graduate or professional school, and 4% pursued independent research
+Yale Postgraduation Statistics 83% medical school admit rate for Yale students and alumni (vs. 40% national medical school admit rate) 90% law school admit rate for Yale students and alumni (vs. 76% national law school admit rate) Top five medical schools that Yalies attend: Yale, Harvard, University of Pennsylvania, Emory, UCLA Top five law schools that Yalies attend: Harvard, Yale, Stanford, NYU, Columbia Top five graduate schools that Yalies attend: Yale, Harvard, Oxford, Cambridge, Stanford More than 130 employers conduct over 2,200 interviews per year at Yale's Office of Career Strategy Frequent employers for Yale students after graduation: National Institutes of Health, Google, Goldman Sachs, McKinsey & Company, Microsoft, Teach For America, FBI and CIA, PepsiCo, Council on Foreign Relations, Morgan Stanley, Facebook, Epic Systems 76.3% of the Class of 2016 entered the workforce, 17.9% went to graduate or professional school, and 2.3% pursued independent research

-Quiara Hudes '99

-Pulitzer Prize-winning author of Water by the Spoonful and the book for the Tony Award-winning musical In the Heights

-Ben Silbermann '03Co-founder and CEO of Pinterest
+Quiara Hudes '99 Pulitzer Prize-winning author of Water by the Spoonful and the book for the Tony Award-winning musical In the Heights Ben Silbermann '03 Co-founder and CEO of Pinterest

-Akhil Amar '80, JD '84

-American legal scholar, expert on constitutional law and criminal procedure, and Sterling Professor of Law at Yale Law School

-Brian Goldman '05

-Former law clerk for Supreme Court Justice Sonia Sotomayor

-Allison Williams '10Actress and singer
+Akhil Amar '80, JD '84 American legal scholar, expert on constitutional law and criminal procedure, and Sterling Professor of Law at Yale Law School Brian Goldman '05 Former law clerk for Supreme Court Justice Sonia Sotomayor Allison Williams '10 Actress and singer

-Philip "Sam" Deloria '64

-Director of the American Indian Graduate Center and founder and first Secretary-General of the World Council of Indigenous Peoples

-Eric Friedman '00Co-founder of Fitbit

-Sam Tsui '10 Singer, songwriter, and YouTube sensation
+Philip "Sam" Deloria '64 Director of the American Indian Graduate Center and founder and first Secretary-General of the World Council of Indigenous Peoples Eric Friedman '99 Co-founder of Fitbit Sam Tsui '10 Singer, songwriter, and YouTube sensation

-Henry Louis "Skip" Gates, Jr.

-'73 Alphonse Fletcher University Professor at Harvard University and director of the Hutchins Center for African and African American Research
+Henry Louis "Skip" Gates, Jr. '73 Alphonse Fletcher University Professor at Harvard University and director of the Hutchins Center for African and African American Research

-Maya Lin '81, M.Arch '86

-Designer of the Vietnam Veterans Memorial

-Francisco G. Cigarroa '79

-Director of Pediatric Transplantation at the University of Texas Health Science Center and former Chancellor of the University of Texas system

-Kirsten Lodal '01

-Co-founder and CEO of LIFT, a national organization committed to fighting poverty

-Tom Saenz '87, JD '91

-Mexican American Legal Defense and Education Fund (MALDEF) President and General Counsel
+Maya Lin '81, M.Arch '86 Designer of the Vietnam Veterans Memorial Francisco G. Cigarroa '79 Director of Pediatric Transplantation at the University of Texas Health Science Center and former Chancellor of the University of Texas system Kirsten Lodal '01 Co-founder and CEO of LIFT, a national organization committed to fighting poverty Tom Saenz '87, JD '91 Mexican American Legal Defense and Education Fund (MALDEF) President and General Counsel

-The Honorable Amalia Meza

-'75 Judge for the Superior Court of San Diego County

-Anne Wojcicki '96

-Co-founder and CEO of genetics company 23andMe

-Benjamin "Ben" Carson '73

-Former Director of Pediatric Neurosurgery at Johns Hopkins Hospital

-Anna Maria Chávez '90

-Chief Executive Officer of Girl Scouts of the USA

-Tracy Campbell '96

-Founder and CEO of Cynosure Risk Advisors LLC

-The Honorable Carlos Moreno

-'70 U.S. Ambassador to Belize and former Associate Justice of the California Supreme Court
+The Honorable Amalia Meza '75 Judge for the Superior Court of San Diego County Anne Wojcicki '96 Co-founder and CEO of genetics company 23andMe Benjamin "Ben" Carson '73 Former Director of Pediatric Neurosurgery at Johns Hopkins Hospital Anna Maria Chávez '90 Former CEO of Girl Scouts of the USA Tracy Campbell '96 Founder and CEO of Cynosure Risk Advisors LLC The Honorable Carlos Moreno '70 U.S. Ambassador to Belize and former Associate Justice of the California Supreme Court